MueezMughal/UBC_Solar/README.md

 - Build a physics-based model using the energy equation to estimate ideal hydraulic power
 - Compare measured vs. modeled power to infer frictional and mechanical losses
 - Implement a diagnostic algorithm to flag and immediately classify snapped-shaft failures on legacy equipment lacking torque measurement
-- Deliver results in operator-friendly tools integrated with existing workflows and PI Vision
+- Deliver results in operator-friendly tools integrated with existing workflows

 ---